 One of the most beautiful churches I was able to visit is St Peter’s Basilica in Rome.
 Don’t get me wrong.
-It’s not all about size – smaller chapels can have equal appeal to me.
+It’s not all about size.
+Smaller chapels can have equal appeal to me.
 It’s also not about splendour and riches.
 I actually find the outside of St Peter’s Basilica rather boring.
-But it’s about the symbolism, the composition of elements, and the atmosphere that you can grasp once inside that makes St Peter’s Basilica one of the most spectacular churches in the world.

-The statues, dozens of them, standing tall in niches high above the stream of visitors.
-Saints and founders of orders, popes and virtues, carved in white stone and simply stunning in their lifelike appearance.
+When visiting St Peter’s Basilica you get the chance of seeing some of the best European art.
+There are statues, dozens of them, standing tall in niches high above the stream of visitors.
+Saints and founders of orders, popes and virtues.
+All carved in white stone and simply stunning in their lifelike appearance.

 I am always fascinated by these superstitious rituals, having witnessed a similar procession at the Black Madonna in Montserrat, Spain.

 I find this particularly fascinating as John Paul II has been the pope of my childhood.
-It doesn’t mean that I must agree with his doctrine, but getting so close to a historic figure after all these years is quite astonishing.
+It doesn’t mean that I must agree with his doctrine.
+But getting so close to a historic figure after all these years is quite astonishing.

-Fun fact: since the doors are basically transformed into a solid wall due to the use of concrete, workers first need to break down the seal before the Pope can start the ceremonious act of giving the doors the last push.
+Fun fact: Since the doors are basically transformed into a solid wall due to the use of concrete, workers first need to break down the seal before the Pope can start the ceremonious act of giving the doors the last push.
 Imagine what would happen if a common Roman tradie would accidentally go a little bit too far!

-It’s quite a spectacular setting, the way that you cannot actually see down the nave all the way to the choir and the altar as your view is blocked by the baldachin.
+It’s quite a spectacular setting.
+The way that you cannot actually see down the nave all the way to the choir and the altar as your view is blocked by the baldachin.

 Underneath is St Peter’s tomb.
-Or at least there is something that the church believes is St Peter’s tomb, but it cannot really be confirmed in a scientific way.
+Or at least there is something that the church believes is St Peter’s tomb.
+But it cannot really be confirmed in a scientific way.
 After all, animal bones could be also found in the grave – overall not a very saintly setting.
 But does it really matter?
 I don’t think so.

 The Catholic fascination with bones and death and relics is coming to an all-time high in this basement chamber.

 St Peter’s Basilica is a fascinating church which really shouldn’t be missing in any Rome itinerary.
-There is of course much more to see here so I will let the rest of the pictures speak for themselves.
+There is of course much more to see here, so I will let the rest of the pictures speak for themselves.
 Enjoy your virtual walk through the cathedral with my photos to the bottom of this post.